aws-samples/hpc-applications/apps/Gromacs/README.md

 ### GPU examples — single-simulation launcher (reference only)

-> **For throughput workloads, use the MPS GPU-sharing benchmark ([`GPU/gromacs-mps-benchmark.sbatch`](GPU/gromacs-mps-benchmark.sbatch)), not this launcher.** The single-simulation launcher below scales *one* GROMACS simulation across multiple GPUs, which **anti-scales over PCIe** on these instances (see Performance → GPU).
-It is kept as a single-GPU reference and for the rare large system that genuinely needs multi-GPU; do not use its multi-GPU scaling numbers for customer recommendations.
+> **For throughput workloads, use the MPS GPU-sharing benchmark ([`GPU/gromacs-mps-benchmark.sbatch`](GPU/gromacs-mps-benchmark.sbatch)), not this launcher.** The single-simulation launcher below scales *one* GROMACS simulation across multiple GPUs. **Based on our benchmarking, this is generally not the best approach for these instances**: a single simulation under-utilizes a modern GPU, and spreading it across GPUs **anti-scales over PCIe** (throughput *drops* as GPUs are added — see Performance → GPU).
+We keep this launcher as a single-GPU reference and for the rare large system that genuinely needs multi-GPU, but for most GROMACS GPU workloads MPS GPU-sharing gives far higher aggregate throughput.
+Do not use this launcher's multi-GPU scaling numbers for customer recommendations.

 The GPU launcher dispatches to one of three execution paths based on `GPU_COUNT` vs detected GPUs/node: